It can happen to every dog owner.

 How likely are injuries inflicted by dogs?

-No matter how much you and I take care, if we are unlucky then one day it can happen that our dog (supposedly) injured someone.
+No matter how much you and I take care, if we are unlucky then one day it can happen that our dog (supposedly) injured someone, directly or indirectly.

 Examples of typical dog injury situations that do not involve a dog bite: